Team980/Baseball-Shooter-Gradle/README.md

 - ```gradlew build``` will build your Robot Code
 - ```gradlew deploy``` will build and deploy your code to the RoboRIO

+More instructions on how to use GradleRIO are located in GradleRIOForDummies.txt.

 ## Pushing to GitHub

 To push your updates to GitHub, simply use ```git push``` the Github Desktop app.